borbware/unity-basics-course/Module1.md

 ## Unity basics 1
   * Unity basics 1: [The Unity Interface](unity-basics/1-the-unity-interface.md)

-## WP Exercise 2.
+## MP Exercise 2.
 Building a simple clock
 <!-- _backgroundColor: lightgreen -->
 Create a 3D model of a clock from Unity's primitives with three hands and 12 hour indicators.